An explanation of Mondrian's oeuvre by Michael Sciam

 A dynamic unity

-For Mondrian the unitary synthesis is therefore a plastic symbol of the manifold and controversial space of reality, which attains measure and a harmonious condition in the space of consciousness before opening up again to nature and life.
-This is another reason why modern painting turns abstract: how can you simultaneously represent the outer and inner world if you just look at the external appearance of things through the so called realistic or figurative way of painting?
+For Mondrian the unitary synthesis is therefore a plastic symbol of the multifarious and controversial space of reality, which can attain measure and a harmonious condition in the space of consciousness before opening up again to the outer world and the unforeseeable evolution of life.
+This is another reason why modern painting turns abstract: how can you simultaneously represent the outer and inner world if you just look at the external appearance of things, i.e., through the so-called realistic or figurative painting?

 The equivalence generated in the square suggests the possibility of establishing balance and harmony between opposites.
-And this holds both for the subject’s relationship with the object (the external world) and for the subject’s relationship with itself: finding equilibrium between the contradictory drives within oneself, e.g. between the uncontrollable urges of the instinctual life (the horizontal) and the action of controlling and guiding the instincts performed by the mind or spirit (the vertical).
+And this holds both for the subject’s relationship with the object (the external world) and for the subject’s relationship with itself: finding equilibrium between the contradictory drives within oneself, e.g. between the uncontrollable urges of the instincts (evoked by Mondrian by means of the horizontal) and the action of controlling and guiding the instincts performed by the mind or spirit (the vertical).

 The spatial development observed in Pier and Ocean 5 tells us that while equilibrium can be attained, it is a dynamic equilibrium that does not necessarily last for long once achieved.
-The vertical rises, interpenetrates with the horizontal, and produces a unitary synthesis that opens up again to the horizontal higher up.
-Unity reveals itself for an instant and then appears again as multiplicity.
-The variable becomes constant and then reverts to variation.
+The vertical rises, interpenetrates with the horizontal, and produces a balanced unitary synthesis which then opens up again to the horizontal higher up.
+Multiplicity transforms into unity before reverting to multiplicity.
+The variable becomes constant and then reverts to the mutable.

 Fig. I